muratkeremozcan/next-app-mosh/notes.md

 With Next.js and its server component feature, some of these steps are streamlined

-- No explicit api endpoints
-- No need to create explicit API endpoints; server-side functions can be directly called from components.
+1. No need to create explicit API endpoints; server-side functions can be directly called from components (1, 3, 4 above)
+2. Data fetching is optimized; you still need send a request (2 above):
+   - Reduces the number of round trips to the server, as you can perform operations and return updated UI in one go.
    - Automatic handling of data serialization, reducing manual processing (no JSON.stringify or JSON.parse).
-- Data fetching is optimized and closer to the UI, reducing over-fetching.
-- Can reduce the number of round trips to the server, as you can perform operations and return updated UI in one go.
    - Unified error handling without needing to split logic between an API endpoint and client code.
-- A more integrated development experience blending server and client logic.
+3. No need to manage state in a server component (5 above), however, once they are rendered, their output doesn't reactively update in response to changes like client components.

 Whenever fetching data, we should prefer server components.